tgaillard1/vertex-ai-vision-setup/README.md

        For best results manually put a mp4 file in the transfer GCS bucket you created and run the script.
 In the default configuration it will run for ~95 seconds and then terminate.
 To validate the upload:

         * Navigate to **console --> Vertex AI Vision --> Warehouses**
-        * Select **VIEW ASSETS** for the Warehouse you are using for the stream, e.g., discount-tire-video-warehouse
+        * Select **VIEW ASSETS** for the Warehouse you are using for the stream, e.g., store1-video-warehouse
-        * For the **Stream name** capture the full name of the steam from the face blur component, e.g., application-output-discount-tire-application....
+        * For the **Stream name** capture the full name of the steam from the face blur component, e.g., application-output-store1-application....
         * For the **Date range** select "All time"
         * Your Studio should look like this:
         ![Vertex-Warehous-Search](https://github.com/tgaillard1/vertex-ai-vision-setup/blob/main/images/warehouse-search.png)